chesagailad/PacheduConnect/docs/XE_CURRENCY_API_INTEGRATION.md

 ## Overview

 PacheduConnect now integrates with **XE Currency Data API** to provide real-time exchange rates for supported African currencies.
-This integration includes automatic margin application and commission calculation for ZAR transactions.
+This integration includes automatic margin application and a flat 3% transfer fee on all sending amounts.

 ## Features